Welch's t-test: Confidence intervals

+Based on the above definitions of $s_{\bar{X}_i}$ and $\nu$.

 Advantages and limitations

 Welch's t-test is more robust than Student's t-test and maintains type I error rates close to nominal for unequal variances and for unequal sample sizes under normality.
 Furthermore, the power of Welch's t-test comes close to that of Student's t-test, even when the population variances are equal and sample sizes are balanced.
 Welch's t-test can be generalized to more than 2-samples, which is more robust than one-way analysis of variance (ANOVA).

 It is not recommended to pre-test for equal variances and then choose between Student's t-test or Welch's t-test.
 Rather, Welch's t-test can be applied directly and without any substantial disadvantages to Student's t-test as noted above.
 Welch's t-test remains robust for skewed distributions and large sample sizes.
 Reliability decreases for skewed distributions and smaller samples, where one could possibly perform Welch's t-test.